-- Something a bit warmer for mornings and evenings, long sleeves and trousers help to keep mosquitoes away - Sturdy Flip-flops - Walking shoes or trainers - Swimming kit (it is more acceptable and comfortable for women to cover with a sarong or wrap) - Wash kit- including personal medication, spare glasses etc depending on your needs, we provide towels - Torch- in case of night time power cuts - Mobile phone - Batteries and charging leads (UK three point sockets are standard) - Laptop - Entertainment- most volunteers benefit from bringing some DVD's to while away long evenings.
+- Passport and tickets - 2 x spare passport photos for visa applications in Malawi - UK driving license for stays of less than 90 days.
+An international driving license for longer stays. - Photo-copies of all documents in case of loss or theft - A smart phone, charging lead (UK three pin) and a power bank with it's charging lead. - Malaria treatment,- we provide mosquito nets over all beds - Mosquito repellent (50% DEET) - High factor sun cream - Light weight clothes - Something a bit warmer for mornings and evenings, long sleeves and trousers help to keep mosquitoes away - Sturdy Flip-flops - Walking shoes or trainers - Swimming kit (it is more acceptable and comfortable for women to cover with a sarong or wrap) - A raincoat and umbrella for rainy season - Wash kit- including personal medication, spare glasses etc depending on your needs, we provide towels - Torch- in case of night time power cuts - Batteries and charging leads (UK three point sockets are standard) - Laptop - Entertainment- most volunteers benefit from bringing some DVD's to while away long evenings.
 Books, games, puzzle books etc can all help too. - A water bottle/ flask, if you prefer to drink boiled water.
 We provide a large flask for storing water in your own fridge, but you may want something for daily carrying around.